Flutter Entertainment (LON:FLTR) Earns Overweight Rating from JPMorgan Chase & Co.

-Flutter Entertainment (LON:FLTR – Get Free Report)‘s stock had its “overweight” rating reissued by analysts at JPMorgan Chase & Co. in a note issued to investors on Thursday, Digital Look reports.
-They presently have a £213 ($267.39) price objective on the stock.
-JPMorgan Chase & Co.‘s price target would suggest a potential upside of 35.65% from the company’s current price.
+JPMorgan Chase & Co. restated their overweight rating on shares of Flutter Entertainment (LON:FLTR – Free Report) in a research note published on Thursday, Marketbeat Ratings reports.
+They currently have a £213 ($267.39) price target on the stock.

 About Flutter Entertainment